SengPhank/mini-projects/Wordle_Solver/README.md

 This project will take in your current inputs, and give you all the next valid words so you can complete today's wordle!

 # Build
-To run the project, go inside
+To run the project, go inside the folder
 ```bash
 Wordle_Solver
 ```
-folder and run
+Then run in the terminal:
 ```bash
 make run
 ```